hestinr12/hire_esquire_challenge/README.md

 future.
 For now, the Django server runs with behind uWSGI, which run directly against the web.

+## Deployment

 #### Devops Notes

-The playbook in /devops should correctly deploy the code in the hire_esquire_challenge repo on an AWS EC2 instance with the standard Ubuntu.
-See below for more details on setting up Ansible with this repo.

-## Deployment
+The playbook was only tested with AWS, but there shouldn't be any issues when running locally, just match the version of Ubuntu used by Amazon as best as possible.

 There is a basic devops directory for devops related files.
 Included now are:

  * playbook.yml for Ansible
  * Unused Nginx files

+#### Procedure

 The steps for deploying are as follows:
  1. Push all code to be deployed into master of repo